5 Tips for Preventing Staff Burnout During Christmas

 2. Get started on Christmas earlier

 Christmas isn’t merely a single church service: It’s an entire season.
-And it requires preparation for multiple worship services, children’s pageants, banquets, outreach initiatives, and a lot more.
+And it requires preparation for multiple worship services, a seasonal sermon, children’s pageants, banquets, outreach initiatives, and a lot more.
 If you wait until mid-November (or even October) to get started, it creates a lot of pressure.

 The earlier in the year you can get started, the better.
 This enables you to create a plan for every element of the holiday season and reduce the strain on staff to get things done last minute.